vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Spring_framework.md

   <br>

   #### **Singleton scope**

   + It is default scope of every bean.

   + In this case the class of the beans will be instantiated only once during the project's lifecycle.

   + Singleton is also a design pattern.

+  + Singleton scope's instantiation is eager.

   + This design pattern helps to create a singleton class.
+    + Singleton class has "private static instance/field", ensures that only one instace is maintained throughout the application.
+    + Singleton class has "private constructor", prevents external code from creating multiple instances.
+    + Singleton class has "public static method", ensures controlled access to the single instance.

   <br>

   #### **Prototype scope**

   + In this case, beans will be created each time program will call getBean() method or program will demand bean.

+  + Singleton scope's instantiation is lazy.

 <br>